 Nothing can happen to you without your permission.
 Plenty of things happen whether you want them to or not, but how something happens to you — how you react or respond to the situation — is entirely your responsibility.
 When things go wrong, phrases like “it wasn’t my fault” and “that’s not my job” are failures of accountability.
 They are the words of someone who isn’t in charge of their life.
 When you take full accountability for everything that happens, you choose ownership, and ownership is contagious.
 When we own our mistakes and hold ourselves to our highest standards, we inspire others to recognize and honor the best in themselves as well.

 Gratitude is more than a simple “thank you” in response to a gift or generous gesture.
 It is the spirit of thankfulness that precedes the gift and pays it forward.
-Ascendant Capital turns this attitude of service into real, material practices through our unique organizational structure and our commitment to community service.
+At my company, we turn this attitude of service into real, material practices through our unique organizational structure and our commitment to community service.
 While other firms often default to the traditional model of top-down employment, we opt for a more holistic approach: we all work for the client, and to that end, we all work for each other.
 When the interests and efforts of the team are one, the politics of competition are replaced by a policy of service, and gratitude flourishes.
 We also recognize that gratitude is not just an inside job; we are committed to sharing our thanks and our success with our community as well.
-Through Ascendant Cares, an office-wide volunteer organization, we pledge 400 hours of community service per year to Dell Children’s Hospital, Austin Pets Alive and other local charities.
+Through an office-wide volunteer organization, we pledge 400 hours of community service per year to Dell Children’s Hospital, Austin Pets Alive and other local charities.

 I have discovered that, when we honor our core values, gratitude happens naturally.
 When we are practicing excellence, taking accountability and cultivating growth, life is so sweet that it is easy to be grateful for everything and everyone, good or bad, that led us here.
 And it works in reverse as well: the more we are guided by a spirit of gratitude and service to others, the easier it is to achieve excellence, accountability and growth in every aspect of our lives.